gwax/www-gwax/posts/2008/04/keyboards-comfort-and-the-akimbo-solution.rst

 keyboards <http://en.wikipedia.org/wiki/Kinesis_%28keyboard%29>`__,
 which I must agree are really comfortable.
-The Kinesis keyboard is probably the most comfortable and ergonomic keyboard solution that I had encountered prior to the jerry-rigged solution that I've just devised (see below).
+The Kinesis keyboard is probably the most comfortable and ergonomic keyboard solution that I had encountered prior to the Jerry-rigged solution that I've just devised (see below).
 The Kinesis keyboards, however, have the huge disadvantage of being really expensive.